nathanlesage/conferia/docs/configuration.md

    * strings), as well as the header row (so that you can identify which column
    * you need).
 Return the record from this function once you're done.
    *
+   * NOTE: This function will *not* be called for the session events, as those
+   * are created only after the CSV file has been fully parsed.
+   *
    * @param   {string[]}                             row     The CSV row
    * @param   {string[]}                             header  The CSV header
    * @param   {CSVRecord|SessionPresentationRecord}  record  The parsed record